joshiyukta16/Machine_Learning_Breast_Cancer_Detection_Model-/README.md

 A Support Vector Machine (SVM) model was trained and evaluated, achieving strong performance in distinguishing tumor and normal samples.
 The results demonstrate the effectiveness of machine learning techniques in analyzing complex biological data.

 This project highlights the potential of computational approaches in bioinformatics for disease classification and can be extended for biomarker discovery and precision medicine applications.

+## 🔮 Future Work

+The model can be further validated using independent datasets such as:

+- GSE42568 (tumor vs normal classification)
+- GSE70947 (RNA-seq based validation)
+- GSE2034 (cross-platform validation)

+This would help assess the robustness and generalizability of the model across different biological datasets.

 ---